ADA Accessibility Information

-Alcohol Can Lead Your Gums on a Dangerous Path
+Alcohol Can Lead Your Gums On A Dangerous Path

-Alcohol Can Lead Your Gums on a Dangerous PathIf you drink regularly or drink large amounts of alcohol at a time, you've likely already heard about how it can damage your body, especially your liver.
+If you drink regularly or drink large amounts of alcohol at a time, you’ve likely already heard about how it can damage your body, especially your liver.
 However, you may not have heard how alcohol can affect your gums.
 Just like other parts of your body, drinking to excess can cause a number of issues.

 Alcohol and Gum Disease

-When you drink, your body reacts with the alcohol in a number of different ways, several of which can make existing gum disease worse or leave your body open to new infection.
+When you drink, your body reacts with the alcohol in a number of different ways, several of which can make existing gum disease worse or leave your body open to new infections.
 For example, drinking alcohol dries out your mouth.
 Without a good amount of saliva to wash away bacteria and food debris, your mouth is left open to damage and infection.

 Another major way alcohol leads to gum disease is that it can damage your immune system.
 It leaves your body more open to infection, especially if you drink often and have already started damaging other parts of your body.